Loving Life and Staying Busy in Retirement

 Welcome Animals

-Although I knew that many studies have found that people who live with animals tend to be healthier and happier than those who don't, I was nevertheless surprised when I realized how many active, interested older people -- especially those who live alone -- have close relationships with animals.
+Although many studies have found that people who live with animals tend to be healthier and happier than those who don't, it's still surprising how many active, interested older people—especially those who live alone—have close relationships with animals.

 Dogs figure prominently in the lives of many fulfilled oldsters.
 Not only is a dog a friend and companion, but it also helps the older person in several other important ways, including getting exercise, making friends, and feeling needed.
-For example, when I called one 80-year-old to talk, she put me off until later -- she had a date to go dog-walking with a 38-year-old friend she had met when their dogs had run off together to chase a deer.
+For example, when we talked to one 80-year-old to talk, she put me off until later—she had a date to go dog-walking with a 38-year-old friend she had met when their dogs had run off together to chase a deer.

 Get Professional Help